 ‘you may be surprised to learn that a majority of these (decisions) were strongly influenced by your gut-feeling’

 The implication for managers is clear, even if you think you are approaching complex problems with methodical emotionally-detached logic, you are tapping into the superior processing powers of the emotional brain.
-If you reflect on the number of important complex decisions you have made in the past week, month or year, you may be surprised to learn that a majority of these were strongly influenced by your gut-feeling, and you may not event been aware of it!
+If you reflect on the number of important complex decisions you have made in the past week, month or year, you may be surprised to learn that a majority of these were strongly influenced by your gut-feeling, and you may not even have been aware of it!

 ‘The human brain is not designed to deal with a deluge of data’